Missing the road for the trees

 Poles: a smaller pattern with notable assist overlap #

 Pole and post strikes are lower-volume than the tree cases, but the warehouse still shows a meaningful adjacent pattern.
-Model Y appears disproportionately represented, and the 2025 increase matters because it arrives after the first rollout-era complaint surge.
+Model 3 leads raw pole mentions, while Model Y carries the largest assist-overlap subset, and the 2025 increase arrives after the first rollout-era complaint surge.
 Alshival.Ai's research thesis is that some of these runs read like object-fixation failures, where the system may become confused by a pole and drive toward it rather than away from it.

 Pole, post, curb, and fixed-object narratives overlap in plain-language complaints.
 This section keeps the category narrower than the tree section, but it still reflects user-submitted allegation text rather than a regulator finding.